ajamaloodin/Project_03_REST_Server_releases/README.md

-# Basic functional Structure for a REST server
+# A Complete functional Structure for a REST server

 This is a functional (tested) structure for a REST server.